 Alberta distillery to stop making 4-litre vodka jugs after minister raises concern

-EDMONTON — A distillery is halting production of discount four-litre vodka jugs after the Alberta minister responsible called out the product for not being responsibly priced.
+EDMONTON — A distillery is halting production of discount four-litre vodka jugs after the Alberta minister responsible for the province's liquor industry called out the product for not being responsibly priced.

 T-Rex Distillery says public response has been mixed since photos of the jugs began circulating on social media, with about half praising the jugs for "innovation and convenience."